Netherlands Crypto Tax 2

 Netherlands Crypto Tax

-The Dutch Tax and Customs Administration is responsible for imposing tax regulations, inspections, and the collection of taxes on behalf of the government.
-It also implements various tax reliefs and schemes for tax residents and non-residents.
-The authority classifies cryptocurrencies as an asset, and crypto companies must share their transaction data with it.
+The Dutch Tax and Customs Administration levies on tax regulations, inspections, and the collection of taxes owed to the government.
+It also applies various tax reliefs and schemes for both tax residents and non-residents.
+Authority classifies digital cryptocurrencies as an asset, where crypto companies should share their transaction data with it.

-Since the Netherlands is a member of the Organization for Economic Cooperation and Development (OECD), it will also have to integrate the new international tax transparency framework, entitled Crypto-Asset Reporting Framework (CARF) which has been recently introduced by OECD with the aim to improve crypto taxation and tax reporting standards.
-In accordance with CARF, the Dutch Tax and Customs Administration is obligated to automatically share crypto tax-related information with the international tax authorities.
-Moreover, the treatment of cryptocurrencies for tax purposes in the Netherlands is also impacted by such EU regulations as Markets in Financial Instruments Directive 2 (MiFID 2).
+Due to the fact that the Netherlands is part of the Organization for Economic Cooperation and Development, or OECD, it will also need to implement another crypto-asset reporting framework newly adopted by the OECD for better crypto taxation and tax reporting standards.
+As it was stated by CARF, the Dutch Tax and Customs Administration should automatically exchange crypto tax-related information with the international tax authorities.
+On top of that, such EU regulations as Markets in Financial Instruments Directive 2 influence the treatment of cryptocurrencies for tax purposes in the Netherlands.

-The taxation of a crypto company is determined not only by the business model, but also by its tax residency status.
-Companies established under Dutch law are generally deemed to be tax residents of the Netherlands.
-Also, a company is considered a tax resident in the Netherlands if its place of effective management is in the Netherlands, although local law doesn’t include a definition of a ‘place of effective management’ and it’s determined by facts and circumstances on a case-by-case basis.
-Normally it’s the case when the Netherlands is the place where important business decisions are made, where company directors work and meet, and where the business records are kept, and the financial statements are prepared.
+It is not only the business model that determines how a crypto company will be taxed, but also its tax residency status.
+In general, companies incorporated under Dutch law are considered tax residents of the Netherlands.
+Also, a company will be treated as resident in the Netherlands if the place of effective management of the entity is located in the Netherlands.
+According to the local law, there is no definition of ‘place of effective management’, which will be determined based on facts and circumstances by case-by-case basis.
+Normally, that would be the case if the Netherlands is the place where decisions are taken in view of an enterprise’s business, where the company directors are working and meeting, and, finally, where the books of the business enterprise are kept and the financial statements prepared.

 Corporate Income Tax

-The Corporate Income Tax rate depends on the taxable amount, which is the taxable profit in a year reduced by deductible losses.
-If the taxable amount doesn’t exceed 200,000 EUR, the 19% rate applies.
-If the taxable amount exceeds 200,000 EUR, companies have to pay 59,250 EUR, and a 25.8% tax is levied on the taxable amount exceeding 200,000 EUR.
-Since generally Dutch taxpayers are taxed on the presumed increase in value of their assets based on the fair market value on the 1st of January, even held cryptocurrencies are taxed, which isn’t the case in most other European jurisdictions.
+The Corporate Income Tax rate is based on the taxable amount, i.e., the taxable profit in a year reduced by deductible losses.
+If the taxable amount doesn’t exceed 200,000 EUR, a rate of 19% is applied.
+If it exceeds 200,000 EUR, companies pay 59,250 EUR, while a 25.8% tax is levied on the taxable amount exceeding 200,000 EUR.
+Since Dutch taxpayers are generally taxed on the presumed increase in value of their assets, using the fair market value on January 1st, even held cryptocurrencies are taxed, which is not the case in most other European jurisdictions.

-A special 9% rate applies to income, including royalties, sourced from originally developed innovative assets which are covered by the innovation box.
-The purpose of this box is to provide tax relief which encourages innovative research and development (R&D).
-Businesses are eligible for the innovation box if at least 30% of the profits have been sourced from the patent.
-Also, if the development of the intellectual property has no patent but has incurred R&D costs, such a company is also eligible for availing of the reduced 9% rate.
+A special rate of 9% applies to income, including royalties, derived from originally developed innovative assets that fall within the scope of the innovation box.
+The rationale behind this box is to provide tax relief that incentivizes innovative research and development.
+A business shall be considered as eligible for the innovation box if at least 30% of the profits have been derived from the patent.
+Also, in a case where the development of the intellectual property has no patent but has incurred R&D costs, such a company is also considered eligible for availing of the reduced 9% rate.

-Another effective way to optimise taxes in the Netherlands is through international agreements covering various types of income.
-The Netherlands has around 80 international agreements on the elimination of double taxation.
-They provide clarity on the treatment of cross-border trade and investment, as well as protect businesses from having their income taxed twice in two different countries.
+Another efficient way to optimize the Netherlands’ taxes is with the help of international agreements that cover all types of income.
+The country has approximately 80 international agreements for the avoidance of double taxation.
+They guarantee clarity on how cross-border trade and investment will be treated, protecting businesses from having their income taxed twice in two different countries.

-Crypto-specific rules pertaining to the Corporate Income Tax include the following:
+Crypto-specific rules pertaining to the Corporate Income Tax are as follows:

-• The lending of cryptocurrencies is not treated as a taxable disposal
+• The lending of cryptocurrencies is not considered a disposal for taxation purposes.

 Value-Added Tax

-In accordance with the decision of the Court of Justice of the European Union (CJEU), crypto exchanges (including exchange into fiat money and vice versa) are VAT-exempt.
-However, other crypto-related products and services might be subject to VAT and therefore crypto companies have to register as VAT payers with the International Office of the Dutch Tax and Customs Administration.
+Pursuant to the ruling of the, crypto exchanges- that includes exchange for fiat money and vice-versa – are exempt from VAT.
+However, other crypto-related products and services may be subject to VAT and, therefore, crypto firms have to register as VAT payers with the International Office of the Dutch Tax and Customs Administration.

 Withholding Tax

-Dividends received from Dutch resident companies are generally subject to a 15% Withholding Tax.
-Exemptions may apply if the recipient of the dividends distributed by the Dutch company is a resident of the EU or EEA or another country with which the Netherlands has signed a tax agreement that includes a section on dividends.
-Exemptions may also apply if the recipient of the dividends would have been able to apply the Dutch participation exemption or the participation credit to the dividends if it would have been a resident of the Netherlands.
+Dividends received from Dutch-resident entities are usually subject to a withholding tax of 15%.
+It would be exempt if the dividends distributed by a Dutch company were obtained by a resident of the EU, EEA, or any country with which the Netherlands has signed a tax agreement, including dividends.
+Exemptions may also apply in cases where dividends’ recipient would have been able to apply the Dutch participation exemption or the participation credit against the dividend if it would have been a resident of the Netherlands.

 Gift Tax

-Cryptocurrencies gifted by a resident of the Netherlands are subject to the Gift Tax.
-The rates vary between 10% and 40% of the value of the cryptocurrencies received on the date of the gift.
-The applicable rate is determined in accordance with the level of connection between the donor and the donee.
-Tax exemptions apply in certain cases.
-In-game rewards transferred in cryptocurrencies aren’t taxed unless the transaction is done professionally, in which case it’s subject to the Personal Income Tax (Box 1).
+Cryptocurrencies gifted by a resident of the Netherlands are liable for Gift Tax.
+This comes at rates between 10% and 40% of the value that the cryptocurrencies received on the value date of the gift reached.
+The applicable rate depends on the level of connection between the donor and the donee.
+Tax exemptions apply under certain conditions.
+In-game rewards that are transferred in cryptocurrencies are not taxed unless the transaction is carried out in a professional manner, whereby this would already fall under Personal Income Tax, Box 1.

 Personal Income Tax

-Employees of Dutch crypto companies are subject to Personal Income Tax.
-Residents of the Netherlands are taxed on their worldwide income, and non-residents are only taxed on their income sourced within the territory of the Netherlands, which includes employment income, director’s fees, business income, and income from Dutch immovable property.
+All employees of Dutch crypto companies are liable for Personal Income Tax.
+The residents are taxed on their income acquired worldwide, while the non-residents are taxed on the income sourced within the territory of the Netherlands, including employment, director’s fees, business income derived, and income from Dutch immovable property.

-• Box 3 – income sourced from savings and investments (the rate is 32%); the tax-free capital limit is 57,000 EUR
+Income sourced from savings and investments: the rate is 32%; the tax-free capital limit is 57,000 EUR

 Social Security Contributions

-In accordance with Dutch laws, every individual working in the Netherlands is covered by the national insurance schemes for a state pension and surviving dependents.
-These contributions are withheld by the employers from the salaries of the employees and remitted to the Dutch Tax and Customs Administration.
-The national insurance contributions are withheld from all components of the employment income – salaries, holiday allowances, overtime pays, end-of-year bonuses, and benefits in kind.
-National insurance contributions are levied on income up to 37,149 EUR and capped at 10,272 EUR per annum.
+As explained by the Dutch legislation, all employees within the Netherlands are deemed to be insured under the national insurance schemes which cover for a state pension and surviving dependants.
+Employers subtract this from the employees’ salary and pay to the Dutch Tax and Customs Administration.
+The national insurance contributions are deducted from all the elements of the employment income: salaries, holiday allowances, overtime pays, end-of-year bonuses, and benefits in kind.
+The national insurance contributions are levied on income up to 37,149 EUR and capped at 10,272 EUR per annum.

-Employers also remit employee insurance contributions.
-These contributions cover the unemployment benefit scheme, sickness benefits, disability insurance scheme, and the work and income (capacity for work) scheme.
-Instead of withholding these contributions from salaries, employers pay them themselves.
-These contributions are paid on income of up to 66,956 EUR.
-The rate is determined depending on the company’s industry, and the annual average per permanent employee is around 7,887 EUR.
-The annual average per temporary employee can reach 11,235 EUR.
+Employers also pay insurance contributions for employees.
+The insurance covers the unemployment benefit scheme, sickness benefits, disability insurance scheme, and the work and income/capacity for work scheme.
+Instead of deducting these contributions from salaries, employers pay these themselves.
+In fact, contributions are payable on earnings up to 66,956 EUR.
+The rate depends on the industry in which the company operates.
+The annual average per permanent employee is about 7,887 EUR.
+It can be as high as 11,235 EUR per year for temporary employees.

-Cryptocurrency holders must declare the value of their assets as at 1 January of the tax year.
-The tax rate in Box 3 applies to the aggregate value of all assets less debts, subject to applicable tax credits and deductions.
+Holders of cryptocurrency have to declare the value of their assets as at 1 January of the tax year.
+The value of all assets less debts is aggregated and the tax rate in Box 3 applies, subject to applicable tax credits and deductions.

 Income declaration

-Taxpayers are required to include information about their cryptocurrency assets in their annual tax return.
-It is important to keep detailed records of all purchases, sales and exchanges of cryptocurrency to facilitate accurate declaration.
+Taxpayers have to declare their cryptocurrency possessions in the annual tax return.
+It is recommended that record-keeping of all purchases, sales, and exchanges of cryptocurrency be done in order to further accurate declaration.

 VAT and cryptocurrency

-According to European Union jurisprudence, the exchange of traditional currency to and from cryptocurrency is exempt from VAT.
-This rule also applies in the Netherlands, which means that cryptocurrency exchange transactions are not subject to VAT.
-However, the provision of services related to cryptocurrency, such as mining or exchange transactions, may fall under the general VAT rules, depending on the circumstances.
+According to the European Union jurisprudence, the exchange of traditional currency to and from cryptocurrency is outside the scope of VAT.
+The same applies in the Netherlands; therefore, cryptocurrency exchange transactions do not bear a VAT burden.
+On the other hand, the provision of services regarding cryptocurrency, such as mining or exchange transactions, can be subject to the general rules on VAT, depending on the terms and circumstances.

-1. Record keeping: Accurately keeping records of your cryptocurrency transactions will ensure that you can accurately declare your income and expenses.
-Include the date, amount and value of the transaction in euros at the time of the transaction.
+1. Record keeping: If you correctly keep records about your cryptocurrency transactions, it will be possible to correctly declare both income and expenses on time.
+Provide the date, the amount, value in euros at the time of the transaction.

 Conclusion

-Table with the main tax rates in the Netherlands for 2024.
-This table includes personal income tax rates, corporate tax, VAT, and information on capital gains tax that may be applicable to cryptocurrency income.
+Overview of main tax rates in the Netherlands for 2024: the table displays personal income tax rates, corporate tax, VAT, and information on capital gains tax that may apply to cryptocurrency income.

 Type of tax Bid Commentary